Rapid Earth Fault Current Limiter (REFCL) reports

 REFCL Functional Performance Review

-ESV engaged Power Systems Consultants (PSC) to undertake an independent functional performance review of REFCL technology (following the implementation of the first tranche of the delivery program) that is designed to reduce the risk of electrical assets igniting catastrophic bushfires.
+In 2020, ESV engaged Power Systems Consultants (PSC) to undertake an independent functional performance review of REFCL technology (following the implementation of the first tranche of the delivery program) that is designed to reduce the risk of electrical assets igniting catastrophic bushfires.
 The scope of the engagement was broken up into three components and the key issues/outcomes are summarised in the review below.

 REFCL Cost-Benefit Analysis Report